percona/pmm-doc/docs/how-to/pmm-eks.md

                 class: nginx
     ```

+    !!! note alert alert-primary ""
         Where `your@email` is your contact email, this information will be included with your certificates.In the event that **Let's Encrypt** wants to alert you about your certificates, it may do so at this address.

 2. Apply this manifest: